What Should I Do With My Leaking Water Heater

 Repair The Unit On Your Own Or Call For A Plumber

-When water heater leakages are neglected, it can be more difficult to address in the future and can also affect the health and safety of the people in the household.
+When water heater leakages are neglected, they can be more difficult to address in the future and can also affect the health and safety of the people in the household.

 Therefore, if there is suspected leaking of your water heaters at home, it is important to assess it quickly to prevent bigger problems later on.
 If you need further assistance with your leaking water heater, call Shaul’s at 778-397-4850 or schedule an appointment with us through our website.